nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 236
 00:12:53,142 --> 00:12:58,545
-[SPEAKER_05]: and then like getting like 15 checks and 15 deposits dumped out with different banks
+[SPEAKER_05]: and then like getting like 15 checks and 15 deposit slips dumped out with different banks

 237
 00:12:58,525 --> 00:13:04,536